 You can find a complete list of all Microsoft apps for iPhone here:

-Music and video content
+Moving over your music and video content

 The iPhone and iTunes are heavily invested in music, and you'll be well looked after.
-If you have a physical collection on your computer that you synced to your old Windows Phone, simply fire up iTunes and start syncing it to your phone.
+If you have a physical collection on your computer that you synced to your old Windows phone, simply fire up iTunes and start syncing it to your phone.

 The iOS App Store is the place to find apps.
 You can get almost every Google app (opens in new tab) available.
 (Which were notably absent from the Windows Store...)